aheacock/Project2/README.md

                 for number in my_list:
                         print number

-This code will go through each element in 'my_list' and
+This code will go through each element in 'my_list' and print it.
+Unlike C/C++, there is no 'i' variable which counts up, instead this will access each element of the list, and within the loop you can easily manipulate each element in the list.
+The generic code for this is:

+        for variable in list_name:
+                #Do something